geopolitis/GPT-playground/README.md

-# Document Search and Question Answering using GPT
+# Question & Answering Document and websites using GPT models

-This Python script uses the langchain library to search a directory of PDF files for relevant documents, extract their text, and store their embeddings using OpenAI's GPT language model.
+This Python scripts using the langchain library to search a directory of PDF files for relevant documents, extract their text, and store their embeddings using OpenAI's GPT language model.
 It then performs a similarity search on the stored embeddings to retrieve the most relevant documents for a given query.
-Finally, it uses OpenAI's text-davinci-003 model to answer a user's question including the retrieved documents.
+Finally, it uses OpenAI's GPT model to answer a user's question including the retrieved documents.

 ## Prerequisites